stenvala/aws-cdk-legos/g3-assume-role-for-sqs/README.md

 * URL of SQS
 * Message to be sent

+In a real use case the ARN and URL of SQS might come from parameter store from other persistent storage.

 Microservice 1 is able to assume the role (that is granted by microservice 2 and policy given to lambda in microservice 1 that allows assuming roles in general).

 ![plot](../sketches/sqs-assume-architecture.png)